orbingol/NURBS-Python/docs/index.rst

 |DOI|_

 Welcome to NURBS-Python documentation!
+NURBS-Python is a Python library containing Python implementations of several `The NURBS Book <http://www.springer.com/gp/book/9783642973857>`_ algorithms.
+These algorithms are used for generating Non-Uniform Rational B-Spline (NURBS) 2D/3D curves and surfaces.

+NURBS-Python also provides a convenient and easy-to-use data structure for storing curve and surface descriptions.
+All elements of the provided data structures are documented under :ref:`modules`.

 This documentation is organized into a couple sections:

 * :ref:`introduction`
 * :ref:`examples`